 From outdoor patio dining, curbside pickup, delivery, and takeout, Santa Cruz County eateries continue to adapt to safely serve their patrons.
 In many cases, including Downtown Santa Cruz and the Capitola Village, outdoor dining is being expanded to give more space to customers and staff.
 Places like Abbott Square Market and Santa Cruz Mountain Brewing have included helpful signage to safely guide patrons.
 Check out our dining page for eatery ideas and be sure to contact individual restaurants for their current operating status.

 POINTS OF INTEREST

 The Santa Cruz Wharf, Capitola Village, and Downtown Santa Cruz are welcoming back locals and visitors to enjoy their vibrant array of restaurants, small businesses and shops, and outdoor spaces.
 Further openings in these areas and around the county are happening almost daily so be sure to check-in with specific businesses for more information.
-The Santa Cruz Beach Boardwalk’s Neptune’s Kingdom, Mini Golf, select Boardwalk games, Boardwalk Bowl, and a variety of food concessions and retail locations are open for business!
-Although rides are yet to open, guests are welcome to stroll, sit, shop and eat on the Boardwalk.
+The Santa Cruz Beach Boardwalk has a variety of food concessions and retail locations open for business.
+Although rides are yet to open, masked guests are welcome to stroll, sit, shop and eat on the Boardwalk.
 Stay up-to-date with Boardwalk operations on their dedicated web page with openings, hours, and protocol information.

 Please remember to be kind, courteous, pack your trash, wear your mask, and respect the safety measures in place and our community.
 For more information, inspiration, and continual updates on openings, follow us on Facebook, Instagram and Twitter.